-On the surface, all five law firms seemed relatively similar — dynamic boutiques led by tough, trial-oriented killers who routinely give opposing counsel the fight of their lives.
-But they were each much more than that.
-Each firm’s brand needed to showcase its unique style, approach, personality, and differentiation.
+On the surface, all five law firms seemed relatively similar — dynamic boutiques led by tough, trial-oriented fighters.
+But each was much more than that.
+Each firm’s brand needed to showcase its unique approach and differentiation.

 Jim Figliulo is often described as “the smartest guy in the room.”
 His strategy in winning seemingly un-winnable cases is to find the one positive, dispositive fact, document, or element, and mercilessly hammer that point to the jury.

-In our intake interviews, it sounded to me like an “If the glove don’t fit, you must acquit” philosophy.
-Gentleman Jim’s genius is finding and advocating that elusive issue, that “Winning Truth.”
-Pete Silverman works similarly, but in practice he’s also a friendly bully, happily hammering away until the other side simply gives in.
-These philosophies pervade the entire 15-lawyer firm’s approach.
+In our interviews, it sounded like he had an “If the glove don’t fit, you must acquit” philosophy.
+Gentleman Jim’s genius is finding and boldly advocating that elusive issue, that “Winning Truth.”
+Pete Silverman works similarly, but in practice he’s also a friendly bully, happily hammering away until the other side gives in.
+These philosophies pervade the entire firm’s approach.

 The branding message is “Every Case Has A Winning Truth.”

 Text: “It may be hidden by complications, difficulties, or seemingly insurmountable obstacles, but there is always a truthful position that would allow you to succeed.
 We must find that truth, have the strength and wisdom to advocate it, and thereby craft a just and genuine victory.”

 We designed the website around two architectural metaphors, the Arch and the Keystone.
 Each represents a single, seemingly simple idea that enables a larger, more complex construction:

 “While the arch is one of the simplest architectural ideas, it enabled ancient architects to build soaring cathedrals and the monumental Coliseum.
 The same can be said of litigation, where the simplest idea can often be the most powerful.”

 (See the full marketing campaign here.)
 Here’s the website design, before and after the overhaul: